ShareFacebook Twitter AddThis

 Address: via Solferino 33,48

-Chef Filippo La Mantia's restaurant is not just an address for lovers of Mediteranean cuisine: two floors come decorated with pieces of modern Sicilian crafts, 1950s and 60s sofas and Richard Ginori porcelain as well as Virginia Casa.
+Chef Filippo La Mantia's restaurant is not just an address for lovers of Mediterranean cuisine: two floors come decorated with pieces of modern Sicilian crafts, 1950s and 60s sofas and Richard Ginori porcelain as well as Virginia Casa.
 Lunch is excellent, with windows overlooking the sunny Piazza Risorgimento.

 When to go: for lunch